Oberstammheim

-Oberstammheim is a former municipality in the district of Andelfingen in the canton of Zurich in Switzerland.
+Oberstammheim is a former municipality in the district of Andelfingen in the canton of Zürich in Switzerland.

 History

 In 2009, archaeologists announced the discovery of an Iron Age (late Hallstatt or early La Tène) tumulus burial, apparently of a Celtic nobleman.
 While there are comparable finds in Germany, the site is unique in Switzerland.

 Oberstammheim is first mentioned in 761 as Stamhaim.
 In 1212 it was mentioned as in Stamehein superiori.

 On 1 January 2019 the former municipalities of Oberstammheim, Unterstammheim and Waltalingen merged into the new municipality of Stammheim.

 Geography

 Oberstammheim has an area of 9.4 km2.
 Of this area, 54.9% is used for agricultural purposes, while 36.7% is forested.
 Of the rest of the land, 8.2% is settled (buildings or roads) and the remainder (0.2%) is non-productive (rivers, glaciers or mountains).

 The municipality is located in the Züricher Weinland on the border with the canton of Thurgau on the southern slope of the Stammerberg.
 It includes the village of Oberstammheim and the Zürich part of the hamlet of Wilen bei Neunforn.
 For a short time (1853–86) Wilen bei Neunforn, together with the Thurgau section of the hamlet, was an independent municipality.